Hong Kong at Night

 Geometrically speaking, the most stable design is that of a pyramid, hence one of the reasons why the Great Pyramids still exist.
 By having less and less mass as you go up allows for the minimum possible force exerted on the bottom.
 However, such designs (called setbacks) reduce the available floor space for upper levels, making the design less efficient.

 The other structural element is the building’s Y-shape.
-It increases the surface area available for each level, therefore increasing natural light and views from the hotel rooms.
-It greatly reduces torsion on the building, by blocking the wind’s ability to rotate around the building (See Figure 4) .
+It increases the surface area available for each level, therefore increasing natural light and views from the hotel rooms, to book similar rooms in a top hotel, visit https://ouraychaletinn.com/.
+It greatly reduces torsion on the building, by blocking the wind’s ability to rotate around the building (See Figure 4).

 Figure 4 An example of torsion on a building.